cobalt-org/cobalt-org.github.io/docs/pages.md

 You can highlight your code using the `{%raw%}{% highlight LANG %}{%endraw%}` / `{%raw%}{% endhighlight %}{%endraw%}` Liquid tags.

-Alternatively, if your using Markdown, you can [annotate your code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/#syntax-highlighting).
+Alternatively, if you are using Markdown, you can [annotate your code blocks](https://help.github.com/articles/creating-and-highlighting-code-blocks/#syntax-highlighting).

 To see what syntaxes are supported: